Riverside, Indianapolis: Current status

 Riverside has been included in the umbrella neighborhood organization known as the North West Quality of Life Plan since 2014.
 The success of this neighborhood is rooted in its grassroots neighborhood association, the Riverside Civic League, the second-oldest neighborhood association in the city.
 The leadership in Riverside have historically served as Governance Chairs of the NWQOL and served as chair/advisors of many committees and organizations that are active in the Near North West Side of Downtown Indianapolis.
 The neighborhood is known as a leader and a strong advocate for quality of life and development that preserves and protects its residents, history, culture while bringing new opportunities to the table.

 Students in kindergarten through sixth grade in the Riverside neighborhood have access to their choice of three elementary schools.
-High school students go to Riverside High School or Northwest.
+High school students go to Riverside High School or IPS schools.
 The community is bordered by Marian University, Indiana University–Purdue University Indianapolis, Butler University, and Ivy Tech Community College.